Skip to content

 Best for: Privacy-conscious users who want open-source software they can audit, contribute to, or self-host.

-Watch out for: The hosted version's UI feels dated.
-There is no built-in way to verify the recipient — anyone with the link can read the message.
+Watch out for: There is no built-in way to verify the recipient — anyone with the link can read the message.
 Self-hosting is the recommended path for sensitive use cases.

 Bitwarden Send